sgutierrez8c54/codeserv/Configuring-Your-Hardware.md

 | 5.
 Press the Done button to complete the I2C sensor configuration.
 The app should return to the previous screen.<br/><br/><p align="center"><img src="https://github.com/FIRST-Tech-Challenge/WikiSupport/blob/master/ftc_app/images/ConfiguringHardwareColorDistanceStep5.jpg" width="175"></p> |

 ### Configuring a Digital Touch Sensor
 The REV Robotics Touch Sensor is a digital sensor.
-An Op Mode can query the Touch Sensor to see if the its button is being pressed or not.
+An Op Mode can query the Touch Sensor to see if its button is being pressed or not.

 | Configuring a Digital Touch Sensor |
 | ---- |